cloud-gov/cg-site/content/updates/2017-03-27-release-notes.md

 We recommend updating to the [latest version (6.25)](https://github.com/cloudfoundry/cli/releases/tag/v6.25.0) of the Cloud Foundry command line interface (CLI).
 This can prevent errors when using the cf CLI.
 You can check your currently-installed version using `cf -v`

 ### Fixed
--  The cloud.gov dashboard’s loading icon no longer displays after pages finish loading.
+The cloud.gov dashboard’s loading icon no longer displays after pages finish loading.
 Before, they would continue indefinitely.
-- The dashboard now shows error notifications about missing data only if data is actually missing.
-Previously, these notifications would display even when the data was correct.

 ### Deprecated
-On March 15th, we deprecated support for the cloud.gov East/West environment in preparation for an upcoming shutdown of that environment.
-We now support the GovCloud environment exclusively.
+On March 15th, we deprecated support for building and deployment on the cloud.gov East/West environment.
+This is in preparation for an upcoming shutdown of that environment.
+We are supporting a few customers in the process of migrating from East/West to GovCloud, but in all other cases we now support the GovCloud environment exclusively.

 ### Removed